Wendy Del Carmen Rodríguez. Unattributed photo from social media.

 by Eric Jackson

-First word, on Twitter, was a video, taken perhaps from an upstairs home or residence across the street, of an audacious gangland-style hit on the Corredor Sur.
-Teh word was that one person was killed and two wounded.
+First word, on Twitter, was a video, taken perhaps from an upstairs residence across the street, of an audacious gangland-style hit on the Corredor Sur.
+The word was that one person was killed and two wounded.

 Then we saw PRD legislators Héctor Brands and Crispiano Adames show up at the Policlínica JJ Vallarino in Juan Díaz, where the most seriously wounded in the shooting incident was taken and died.
 Then urgent police calls on social media for other possible citizen videos of the shooting.
 Then an online report with few details, claiming that the shooters’ car and a MiniUzi submachine gun were recovered, with no arrests made.